adityasaravana/Pitchpin/README.md

 Pitchpin is an open-source audio recorder app, like Voice Memos, with timestamping, so you can mark important moments while recording and come back to them later.
 <br>
 <br>
-Thanks to "Umayanga Alahakoon" for his VoiceRecTest app, which was used as a base for Pitchpin's playback capabilities and provided a skeleton UI for Pitchpin, and thanks to the creators of DSWaveformImage for the nice waveform displayed on Pitchpin's recording UI.
+Thanks to "Umayanga Alahakoon" for his VoiceRecTest app, which was used as a base for Pitchpin's playback capabilities and provided a skeleton UI for Pitchpin, and thanks to the creators of DSWaveformImage for the gorgeous waveform displayed on Pitchpin's recording UI.